martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/How charities could use digital to change the world.md

   - /how-charities-could-use-digital-to-change-the-world/
 ---

-# How charities could use digital to change the world

 ### Charities can go beyond one-sided interactions with supporters

 In an earlier post I looked at [how charities can use digital to improve their provision of static information, and to provide proactive advice and support](http://www.martinlugton.com/towards-digital-service-provision-by-charities/).
 But that is still quite a one-sided interaction, with organisations being in a position of power and enlightening their beneficiaries.
 What could happen if we go beyond the idea of service provision?